-Used to request the removal of a resource on the counterpart.
-The URI is supposed to represent the name of the file to be removed.
+Used to request the removal of a resource on the server side.
+The URI represents the name of the resource to be removed, it could be a file or something else.

-HTTP/1.1 - Response status-codes (1xx, 2xx, and 3xx)
+HTTP 1.1 - Response status-codes (1xx, 2xx, and 3xx)